strategineer/personal-website/content/bin/rpg/xmooks/gm.md

 ---
-title: "GLOGM GM Guide"
+title: "X-Mooks GM Guide"
 is_readable: true
-summary: "A Magic-first Roleplaying System by yours truly"
+no_search: true
 weight: 1
 ---

+Notes from The Monster Overhaul by Skerples

 # Random Encounters

-source: The Monster Overhaul by Skerples

 ## Theory